Yoga Pose Primer: Double Toe Hold (Ubhaya Padangusthasana)

 5. If you can’t keep your knees straight without tipping backward or rounding your back, bend your knees and hold onto the backs of your thighs with your shins parallel to the floor.
 Continue to practice active yield.

 So those are some tips on Double Toe Hold.
-You can practice Ubhaya Padangusthasana any time, but it is especially balancing at times when you are experiencing anxiety, agitation or that vague spacey state that results from too much computer work.
+You can practice Ubhaya Padangusthasana any time, but it is especially balancing when you are experiencing anxiety, agitation, or that vague spacey state that results from too much computer work.
 It’s invigorating and calming simultaneously.

 Would you like to read another Yoga Pose Primer from special contributor, Charlotte Bell?
 Read Refining Cobra Pose (Bhujangasana) – New Alignment Tips for an Old Stand-By.